VulcanJS/vulcan-docs/source/data-layer.md

 ### Custom Resolvers

-Just like for the schema, you can also define resolvers manually using `Telescope.graphQL.addResolvers`:
+Just like for the schema, you can also define resolvers manually using `GraphQLSchema.addResolvers`:

 ```js
 const movieResolver = {